-That’s why many nutritionists, including Kasia Michalski, founder of EatFit and an ACE certified lifestyle and weight management coach, say to avoid cereal if you’re trying to be healthy or lose some weight.
+That’s why many nutritionists, including Kasia Michalski, founder of EatFit and an ACE certified lifestyle and weight management coach, say to avoid the breakfast staple if you’re trying to be healthy or lose some weight.

 “Cereals are typically loaded with sugar, low-quality carbs, and unnecessary hydrogenated oils,” says Michalski.
 And, of course, they’re highly processed.